ietf-wg-cellar/flac-specification/flac.md

 # Container mappings

 The FLAC format can be used without any container as the FLAC format already provides for a very thin transport layer.
-However, the functionalty of this transport is rather limited, and to be able to combine FLAC audio with video, it needs to be encapsulated by a more capable container.
+However, the functionality of this transport is rather limited, and to be able to combine FLAC audio with video, it needs to be encapsulated by a more capable container.
 This presents a problem: the transport layer provided by the FLAC format mixes data that belongs to the encoded data (like blocksize and sample rate) with data that belongs to the transport (like checksum and timecode).
 The choice was made to encapsulate FLAC frames as they are, which means some data will be duplicated and potentially deviating between the FLAC frames and the encapsulating container.

 As FLAC frames are completely independent of each other, container format features handling dependencies do not need to be used.
 For example, all FLAC frames embedded in Matroska are marked as keyframes when they are stored in a SimpleBlock and tracks in an MP4 file containing only FLAC frames do not need a sync sample box.